 - Radiological characterization of waste containers.
-It is expected that 80% of the containers will contain waste products from the Oil and Gas industry.
-The remainder will consist of TENORM materials generated from nonoil and gas sources. - 2.
+At this time AMS will process containers that contain waste products from the Oil and Gas industry exclusively. - 2.
 Transfer of containers, delivered to the facility by truck, to rail cars for eventual transport to disposal; facilities outside of Ohio. - 3.
-Stabilization of materials using kiln dust and other absorbents to reduce the amount of free liquid in the container. - 4.
-Mixing of materials to reduce the over-all radiological concentrations in the resulting mixture. - Packaging of mixed materials and loading of packages for disposal transport at Ohio landfills provided material meets Ohio EPA acceptance criteria for landfill disposal. - 6.
+Stabilization of materials using cement dust and other state approved absorbents to reduce the amount of free liquid in the container. - Mixing of materials to reduce the over-all radiological concentrations in the resulting mixture. - Packaging of mixed materials and loading of packages for disposal transport at Ohio landfills provided material meets Ohio EPA acceptance criteria for landfill disposal. - 6.
 Pressure washing, tank cleaning and decontamination - 7.
 Containerized waste storage